What Makes An “LED Compatible” Dimmer Switch?

 Dimmer switches struggle to detect that there is any load on the circuit which causes flickering, strobing or flashing to happen.
 With a programmable dimmer switch, you can trim off this and delete it from existence.
 This won’t allow you to dim the lights to a certain level of say 1–20% but it will solve your problem.
 This video below shows how easy it is to program the Varilight V-Pro:

 Some minimum load or flickering issues can be solved by putting a resistive load on the circuit.
 One way of testing this before ordering one is to replace one of the LEDs on the circuit with a halogen.
 If the halogen stabilises the load, then the resistive load should work and resolve your problem.
+Addressing these issues ensures you achieve the right lighting atmosphere and comfort in your space.

 Remember – Not All LED Lights Are Dimmable